 Original support for this feature goes back to the time that Public Folders were being used as Document Repositories (in some organizations, this is still the case).
 Now the focus for it has changed to support connecting to SharePoint Libraries, Site Mailboxes, Microsoft 365 Groups and Microsoft Teams.

-This will probably be your first choice alternative if your corporation has deployed SharePoint and/or OneDrive for Business and you require remote access to the files on multiple locations/devices or easy sharing capabilities.
+This will probably be your first choice alternative if your corporation has deployed SharePoint, OneDrive for Business and/or Microsoft Teams, and you require remote access to the files on multiple locations/devices or easy sharing capabilities.

 If sharing/synching is not directly a priority but easy access is, creating a link to the file or folder location can be done in the Shortcuts Navigation.